WeblateOrg/weblate/docs/faq.rst

 Rebuilding index has failed with "No space left on device"
 ----------------------------------------------------------

-Whoosh uses temporary directory to build indices.
-In case you have small /tmp (eg. using ramdisk), this might fail.
-Change used temporary directory by passing as ``TEMP`` variable:
+Whoosh uses a temporary directory to build indices.
+In case you have a small /tmp (eg. using ramdisk), this might fail.
+Change the temporary directory by passing it as ``TEMP`` variable:

 .. code-block:: sh